Front of House Landscaping Checklist

 Prepping your lawn for summer in the Midwest doesn’t have to be a chore.
-Start now and you’ll have a lush carpet of lawn as early as next month.
-Front of house landscaping is important when it comes to your property’s curb appeal and value.
+Start now and you’ll have a lush carpet of the lawn as early as next month.
+Front-of-house landscaping is important when it comes to your property’s curb appeal and value.
 We’ve put together a checklist covering the components of creating a great lawn, from watering to fertilizing, as well as some other design planning tips.

 Water once a week once the lawn is established, about 30 and 45 minutes.

 - When seeding, water for a longer period of time once a week to encourage roots to extend deeper into the soil.

 - Spread fertilizer once in the spring using a product that contains micronutrients like sulfur, copper, and iron.
 You may also want to apply dolomitic lime every few years to restore the pH and add minerals like calcium and magnesium.